aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/cells-formatting/styles/modify-an-existing-style/_index.md

 ---
 title: Modify an Existing Style
 linktitle: Modify an Existing Style
 description: Aspose.Cells is a JavaScript via C++ library for working with spreadsheet files that allows users to modify existing cell styles.
-This article will introduce how to modify an existing cell style with the Aspose.Cells library so that users can change the appearance of the cells as they need.
+This article introduces how to modify an existing cell style with the Aspose.Cells library so that users can change the appearance of the cells as they need.
 keywords: Modify existing styles, customize the look and feel of your application, guides, tutorials, help documentation, development documentation, API references, sample code, downloads, support.
 type: docs
 weight: 90